rogin/Snippets/Connect/Mirth.md

 ## Mirth licensing Q&A

 Q1.
 Is CURES available under existing licenses or separate from other plugins?
-A1. _Travis West_: "It is separate and requires Gold or Platinum bundles."
+A1.
+Mirth Rep _Travis West_: "It is separate and requires Gold or Platinum bundles."
 (Essentially an upcharge in addition to platinum.)
+Q2.
+Wasn't the Advanced Clustering plugin provided at Gold level?
+A2.
+Users noticed it was bumped to Platinum in early 2023. _Richard_ was looking through notifications for any warnings / reasoning.

 ## I encounter odd String and XML errors intermittently when sending between channels

 Ensure you do not have a [xalan](https://mvnrepository.com/artifact/xalan/xalan) jar in your custom library. (_rogin_ to fill in what problems were presenting)

-## Performance metrics
+## Performance (and pricing?) metrics

+### AWS pricing for DB using RDS or EC2 cluster

+_chris_
+RDS and EC2 are roughly equivalent in terms of cost.
+We built most of our infrastructure before RDS was available and we are comfortable admin'ing it directly.
+We are looking at RDS as a way to reduce some of that admin burden but haven't moved, yet.

+### PG info

+_chris_ (March 2023)
+We run our PostgreSQL dbs on Intel because the instances have better network performance and our dbs are EBS-backed.
+But we run our Mirth servers on AMD because they are cheaper.
+The Graviton instances are even cheaper than that.
+(When I say "Mirth" I mean "Mirth Connect" and I only mean the Java process.)

 ### Improvements when pruning more often